lukeoliver1776/k8s-caph/README.md

 ```

-Now install CAPI into the newly created boostrap-cluster.
+Now install CAPI into the newly created bootstrap-cluster.
 This basically turns the bootstrap cluster into a temporary capi management cluster.

 ```
 clusterctl init --core cluster-api --bootstrap kubeadm --control-plane kubeadm --infrastructure hetzner